rchain/rchain/integration-testing/readme.md

 ### Test organization
 The tests are organized in a tree-like structure under the directory `test`.
-Some subdirectories contain a file named `conftest.py` which contains the definitions of the fixtures that are
+Some subdirectories contain a file named `conftest.py` which contains the definitions of the fixtures that are available in that subdirectory.

-Fixtures defined in a test subdirectory describe how different test contexts are setup/teardown.
+Fixtures defined in a test subdirectory describe how the test contexts are setup/teardown.
 The tree structure of the tests is organized by fixtures.

 For example under `complete_connected` one can find tests that run on a complete connected network.

-#### Global Fixtures
+#### System fixture
-These fixtures are globally defined in `test/conftes.py`

-##### config
+This fixture is a *session* fixture, which means that it's created only once per test session.
+It is defined in `test/conftes.py` and contains the elements needed for most tests:

-This is a fixture that gives access to the command line parameters.
+1. config - the command line parameters

-##### docker_network
-This fixture gives access to a docker network with no containers inside

-##### validator_data
+2. docker - an instance of a docker client
-This fixture creates a tmp bonds file and the corresponding keys from resources/pregenerated-validator-private-public-key-pairs.txt
+3. validator_data - contains the path to a tmp bonds file and the corresponding keys from resources/pregenerated-validator-private-public-key-pairs.txt

+When this fixture is destroyed it:
+1. removes all the docker unused networks and volumes
+2. removes the validator_data file
+logs the profiling information for all the fucntions decorated with @profile

 #### Package fixtures
 The logic for setting up rnode networks are defined in `tools/network.py` as context managers.
 These are